-A brief review of the Bill confirms that many of the GMCA, TfGM and GM partner's concerns with the HS2 proposals have not been addressed within the Bill.
+A brief review of the deposited Bill confirms that many of the GMCA, TfGM and GM partner's concerns with the HS2 proposals have not been addressed within the Bill.
 To formally address this, TfGM will need to take steps to oppose the Bill.
 Each GM partner will also take steps to oppose the Bill.

 Manchester City Council's resolution to oppose elements of the Bill was passed at an extraordinary Council meeting on 4th March 2022.
-GMCA is considering whether to oppose elements of the Bill elsewhere on the agenda for this meeting.
 Other GM local authorities will be seeking approval to oppose the Bill at Full Council meetings through March 2022.

 There is not a fixed timetable for the hybrid Bill process, which will include sittings of the Select Committee at which those opposing the Bill will have the opportunity to appear and address the Committee.
-It may be that elements of the process will progress quickly, and therefore approval is sought for the Chief Executive of TfGM to have delegated authority to take/approve any necessary steps related to TfGM's opposition to the Bill, including those arising from the satisfactory resolution of any grounds for opposition contained in GMCA's petition.
+It may be that elements of the process will progress quickly, and therefore approval is sought not only for TfGM to oppose the Bill, but also, for the Chief Executive of TfGM to have delegated authority, where required, to take/approve any necessary steps.
 This will mitigate any risks in this respect.